Matt Britten

 Entertainment entrepreneur in New York

-Over the past decade creating and leading Broadway Brands, Matt has launched numerous Broadway apps, sites, and other platforms including Broadway News and Broadway Briefing, Broadway’s industry newsletter.
-In 2021, Matt led the successful sale of Broadway Brands to The John Gore Organization (the leading presenter, distributor, and marketer of Broadway theater worldwide) and joined the executive team of JGO, directing the continued growth of Broadway Brands and reaching millions of theatergoers worldwide.
-During his career, Matt has sought out opportunities to visit theaters everywhere, forging relationships with theater companies and theater makers across the country and around the globe including in London, Greece, Cuba, Spain, and South Korea.
+Over a decade founding and leading Broadway Brands, Matt created products including Broadway News and Broadway Briefing, Broadway’s industry newsletter.
+In 2021, Matt led the successful sale of Broadway Brands to The John Gore Organization (the leading presenter, distributor, and marketer of Broadway theater worldwide) and joined its executive team, directing the continued growth of Broadway Brands and reaching millions of theatergoers worldwide.

-Always seeking to innovate, Matt created and produced the first ever mobile app-enabled theater production, BLANK!
+Always seeking to innovate, Matt created and produced the first-ever app-enabled theater production, BLANK!
 The Musical.
-His award-winning VR film “The Crew” was an official selection at film festivals around the world.
+He served as an executive producer on the 2023 London Cast Recording of Guys & Dolls, the first musical theater album to be recorded in immersive audio.
+His award-winning VR film “The Crew” was an official selection at festivals around the world.
 Among other theatrical projects, Matt wrote and directed ODYSSEY, an epic musical retelling of the classic myth.
-In 2019 and 2020, Matt served as Producer of the Drama Desk Awards, during which time he redesigned the award statue, introduced the Hal Prince Lifetime Achievement Award, and successfully reimagined the awards ceremony for television in the wake of the pandemic shutdown.
+In 2019 and 2020, Matt served as Producer of the Drama Desk Awards, where he redesigned the award statue, and introduced the Hal Prince Lifetime Achievement Award.

-Matt previously served as Creative Director of the non-profit New York Musical Theater Festival, and as a mentor for the Broadway Tech Accelerator.
-He also previously served on the board of The Uprising, a non-profit focused on supporting underserved teens in New York City.
+Matt currently serves on the board of the Oscar Hammerstein Museum, and was part of the team that acquired Oscar's historic Pennsylvania home.
+He previously served as Creative Director of the New York Musical Theater Festival, as a mentor for the Broadway Tech Accelerator, and on the board of The Uprising, a non-profit focused on supporting underserved teens in New York City.

 Matt has worked for The Walt Disney Company, Warner Bros.
 Entertainment, and The Weinstein Company.
-He was educated at Syracuse University and Shakespeare’s Globe in London.
-He serves on the Alumni Council of the College of Visual and Performing Arts at Syracuse University.
+He is proud to serve on the Alumni Council of the College of Visual and Performing Arts at Syracuse University.